 The employment outlook for health information management (HIM) is bright.
-The U.S. Department of Labor’s Bureau of Labor Statistics predicts that employment of health information professionals will grow by 17 percent between 2014 and 2024—far outpacing the average for all occupations in the United States.
+The U.S. Department of Labor’s Bureau of Labor Statistics predicts that employment of medical and health services managers will grow by 20 percent between 2016 and 2026—far outpacing the average for all occupations in the United States.

 Hiring on the Rise in Healthcare